-Data.FI is co-leading USAID's COVID-19 Vaccine Technical Assistance Implementing Partner

-Forum, with USAID and the USAID-funded MOMENTUM Routine Immunization Transformation and Equity (M-RITE) project.
+Data.FI is co-leading USAID's COVID-19 Vaccine Technical Assistance Implementing Partner Forum, with USAID and the USAID-funded MOMENTUM Routine Immunization Transformation and Equity (M-RITE) project.
 This bidirectional platform for sharing of updates, experiences, and ideas across USAID and partners is designed to increase the effectiveness of USAID's COVID-19 vaccine investments.
 Data.FI's role is to support forum planning and provide valuable insights on how the vaccine response is rolling out globally, based on bimonthly participant surveys.
 Data.FI developed a dynamic database using Airtable to enable USAID and M-RITE to easily access information on the IP Forum, its participants, and all forum survey results.
+Data.FI has

-Data.FI has database with the USAID and Vaccine Access and Delivery Initiative (VADI) teams and will soon offer a formal training on the system for USAID and M-RITE users.
+28 analytical solutions held two demonstration trainings on the database with the USAID and Vaccine Access and Delivery Initiative (VADI) teams and will soon offer a formal training on the system for USAID and M-RITE users.